 Letting go is like that.
 The more specific you can be about what it is you need to let go of, the more successful you will be.
 In fact, simply completing this exercise below may be enough to enable you to let go of the problem.
 Just remember to be as specific as possible when answering these six questions.
-If you are completing this workbook for the Mindfulness: An Introduction course through the Mindful Ecotherapy Center at www.mindfulecotherapy.com there is no need to write down your answers to this worksheet.
-You'd only need to complete the Letting Go Diary Card that follows.

 Complete at least one week's worth of exercises on the Diary Card.

-1. Who is involved in the problem?
+- 1. Who is involved in the problem? - a.

-- a.
 Is the problem about another individual, or is it about me? - b.
 If it's about another individual, is there something I can do to change the problem (remember, you can't change other people's behavior, you can only change your own)? - c.
 If the problem is about me, is it something I can change? - d.
 If it's something I can't change, is it something I can accept? - e.
-If I can't accept it about myself, why not?

-2. What is the nature of the problem?
+If I can't accept it about myself, why not? - 2.
+What is the nature of the problem? - a.

-- a.
 Specifically, what worries me about this event/situation? - b.
 Is it something that is within my power to change? - c.
 If it's in my power to change, what steps do I need to take in order to change it? - d.
 If it's beyond my power to change, what steps do I need to take in order to accept it? - e.
-What's the worst thing that can happen in this situation?

-3. When is this problem likely to happen?
+What's the worst thing that can happen in this situation? - 3.
+When is this problem likely to happen? - a.

-- a.
 Am I worried about something that happened in the past? - b.
 If it's in the past, the past is over and done with.
 Why am I worrying about it now? - c.
 Is it something that may happen in the future? - d.
 If it may happen in the future, have I done all I can to prevent it from happening? - e.
-If I've done all I can to prevent it, why am I still concerned about it (be specific)?

-4. Where is the problem likely to happen?
+If I've done all I can to prevent it, why am I still concerned about it (be specific)? - 4.
+Where is the problem likely to happen? - a.

-- a.
 Is this problem associated with a certain place? - b.
 Is this a place that I can avoid going to? - c.
 If it's not a place I can avoid going to, is there something I can change about the situation? - d.
-If there's nothing I can change about the situation, what would I need to change about myself in order to accept the situation?

-5. How likely is this problem to occur?
+If there's nothing I can change about the situation, what would I need to change about myself in order to accept the situation? - 5.
+How likely is this problem to occur? - a.

-- a.
 On a scale of 1 to 10, with 1 = "no anxiety at all" and 10 = "maximum anxiety," how worried am I about the problem? - b.
-On a scale of 1 to 10, with 1 = "no chance at all" and 10 = "will definitely happen," how likely is it that this problem will happen? - c.
-If the rating from "a" is greater than the rating from "b," am I needlessly worrying about a situation that isn't likely to happen?
+On a scale of 1 to 10, with 1 = "no chance at all" and 10 = "will definitely happen," how likely is it that this problem will happen?

-6. Why is this a problem?

-- a.
+Date:

+Worksheet 01.12.01 Letting Go

+Name:

+- c.
+If the rating from "a" is greater than the rating from "b," am I needlessly worrying about a situation that isn't likely to happen? - 6.
+Why is this a problem? - a.
 Being as specific as possible, why does this problem worry you? - b.
 What would need to change in order for you to worry less about the problem? - c.
 Is the answer in "b" something you have the power to change? - d.
 If not, what would have to change in your thinking in order for you to be able to accept the problem?